Model formulas

-Model Formulas, Parameters, and Code Documentation
+Equations, Parameters, and Code Documentation

 Return to: Interactive Cost Model | New to this topic?
-How Cultured Chicken is Made | 🎧 Audio Review (22 min MP3)
+How Cultured Chicken is Made | Audio Review (MP3) | Workshop (May 2026)

 Overview

-- Model Formulas — Mathematical structure and equations
+- Model Formulas — Mathematical structure and equations (top-down: total cost → components)

-- Limitations — Known caveats and recommendations
+- Limitations — Known caveats, simplifications, and recommendations for use

 Model Formulas